Service Dog Unexpectedly Goes Into Labor At Airport

 TAMPA, Fla.
-(CBS4) – Emergency responders in Tampa can now add “experts in puppy delivery” to their resumés.
+(CBS4/CBS LOCAL) – Emergency responders in Tampa can now add “experts in puppy delivery” to their resumés.

 Crews responded to Tampa International Airport on Friday when a pregnant service yellow Labrador named Ellie went into labor.